Corb3nik/Corb3nik.github.io/_posts/inshack-2019/2019-05-04-bypasses-everywhere.md

 ![chrome_block](/assets/img/inshack-2019/chrome_block.png)

 The red blocks above represent snippets of code that are blocked by the XSS auditor.
-Chrome recognized that these are the result of an XSS attack and tries to block the payload accordingly.
+Chrome recognized that these are the result of an XSS attack and tries to block the payloads accordingly.

 The way this is detected is pretty straightforward : Chrome looks for "malicious" sequences of